Skip to Main Content

 • how patient positioning may be modified to demonstrate the pathology

-• your reasoning for selecting the pathology
+• reasons for selecting the pathology

 For the best possible score your presentation should be